artempokutnii/ReactNative.p1/README.md

-This repo include different simple project on React Native for iOS
+This repo include different simple projects which write on React Native for iOS.

   1. Weekdays
     - Just make a plan for new week